An Unrecognized and Uncompensated Disabled Veteran?

 (Colleen Doyle, RN, assisted in identifying my father's symptoms as possibly Raynaud's Syndrome.)

 I have a lot more insight into my father than I ever had.
 I wished I had this earlier while he was still alive.
-At least I am able to remember his with far more compassion and understanding for what he suffered.
+At least I am now able to remember him with compassion and understanding for what he suffered.

 hosted by ibiblio